And Five Were Foolish

 And Five Were Foolish is a 1924 collection of short stories by the English author Dornford Yates (Cecil William Mercer), first published in The Windsor Magazine.
 The title is a reference to the Parable of the Ten Virgins.

 Plot

-The book consists of ten short stories, several of which were inspired by incidents and places known to Mercer.
-The title of each is the name of a significant female character.
+The book consists of ten short stories, several inspired by incidents and places known to Mercer and all named after a significant female character.

 Background

-The stories were written for The Windsor Magazine, whose readers had been clamouring for more.
+The stories were written for The Windsor Magazine, which boasted its readers had been "clamouring for more".